 A Tribute to Art Geringer

 Electronic Security and Door Hardware legend, Arthur V. Geringer passed on September 5th, 2016 at age 93.
-Art was a door hardware innovator and pioneered the design and practical application of electricity to door openings for security and fire and life safety.
+Art was a door hardware innovator and pioneered the design and practical application of electricity to door openings for security and fire & life safety.
 As the inventor of numerous electronic lock designs, Art is credited with ushering in the modern era of access control hardware with his development of the 90° throw electric lock.
 Now commonly used, this creation opened the potential of electric locking capabilities and began the great migration to electric locking systems.

 Art received his certification as an Architectural Hardware Consultant in 1952; was the recipient of the Door and Hardware Institute’s highest honor, the Founders’ Award; and the second highest honor, the Distinguished Consultant award (D.A.H.C).
 He was actively involved in the door hardware business for over 60 years.
 He continued to participate in and contribute to the profession until his passing, designing and developing new and innovative access and egress control products for Security Door Controls, the company he founded in 1972.

 Art grew up in his father's architectural hardware business in Chicago.
 At age four, his parents let him stack hinges at the family's contract hardware business in Chicago.
 A World War II Army veteran, Art started in the 22nd Division of Combat Engineers.
 By war’s end, he held a position similar to an MP (Military Policeman), transporting war prisoners on trains to and from security facilities.
 Returning to civilian life in 1945, he settled in California where he was employed at a major Los Angeles contract hardware firm.
 Art eventually moved to an automatic door firm before venturing out on his own to start SDC.
 His childhood experiences in the family business and his war service providing safety and security enforcement were just forerunners of his future career and successes in the security industry.